SnowdogApps/create-alpaca-theme/README.md

 * See Alpaca Components - [Alpaca Componenets demo](https://magento2-alpaca-theme-git-master-snowdog1.vercel.app/)
 * See Alpaca Boilerplate exemplary code - [Alpaca Boilerplate](https://lab.snowdog.pro/patrykbura/alpaca-boilerplate/-/tree/feature/80366)

-_Gitlab links will be changed before publishing to npm_
 ***
 ## Testing locally
-_This section will be deleted before publishng to npm._</br>

 * Clone this repo
 ```